Sylvain303/libido/README.md

 #
 # libido: bash_code=bash(die, docopts)
 #
-# How to Rebuild: rebuild this code with:
+# how to rebuild: rebuild this code with:
 # $ libido examples/readme_ex0.sh

 echo 'some code here'